0xfps/Shared-Wallet-Smart-Contract/README.md

 ##

 Build a shared wallet Solidity smart contract.
 The owner of this contract can add and remove other owners and temporarily disable owners.
-Anyone can deposit ETH into the contract however to withdraw ETH more then one owner needs to approve the transaction.
+Anyone can deposit ETH into the contract however to withdraw ETH more than one owner needs to approve the transaction.

 ##

 **Deployed at:** https://rinkeby.etherscan.io/address/0xD45a59251D39abDf0e87B6883dD74FE4eD06Ff02.

----

-Nnaemeka.